 Time Commitment

 Your graduation in the last semester of your coursework, and you may start during any given semester, so long as you meet the Graduate School's application deadlines for a given term.
+All courses are designed to be stand-alone offerings, so you don't need to take courses in any particular order.

 Semester Workload

 Each course is asynchronous, so you'll never be required to log onto your computer a specific time to receive course materials or participate in assignments.
-With that said, the required readings for each course will usually fall around 100 page per week, with a few exceptions here or there.
+With that said, the required readings for each course will usually fall around at least 100 pages per week, with a few exceptions here or there.
 You'll also be expected to complete a writing assignment in response to your readings with the content of the assignment shifting depending on the course you're in.
 Finally, you'll have a few major assignments staggered throughout the semester, often broken up into smaller chunks to allow for easier completion.
 Major deadlines almost always fall at midnight on Sunday night, allowing the entire weekend for work if necessary.